jumphone/scRef/Reference/BrainDev_AllenBrain/README.md

 1. Calculate kendall correlation coefficient between development stage and expression value of each gene.

-2. Select genes with kendall correlation coefficient smaller than -0.5.
+2. Select genes with kendall correlation coefficient smaller than -0.5 (2,221 genes).

 3. Use the average expression value of each development stage to build this reference.